ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 You can read the details in the innocently titled article [MariaDB Dump File Compatibility Change](https://mariadb.org/mariadb-dump-file-compatibility-change/)

-## What does it mean To my DDEV projects?
+## What does it mean to my DDEV projects?

 ### DDEV v1.23.1